chwang733/pytorch-examples/readme.md

-## A collection of variety of PyTorch Modules
+## A collection of varieties of PyTorch Modules